pappasam/npd/c1_intro_programming/assignments/a2_shell_challenges.md

 **Use `mkdir` to create a directory where you will place all of your coding projects.
 If you don't have an opinion on what to call it just use 'src'.**

+### 5: Print File Contents

+The `cat` command prints its arguments to the standard output, or STDOUT:

+    cat ~/.bashrc

+It derives its name from 'concatenate' since it will sequentially print multiple arguments to the same output. ** Use output redirection to combine 2 files into 1.**

 ## Assignment

 ### Download